super3/RandomIO/README.md

 Note that files are generated and hashed in memory.
 In addition, seeds displayed and/or written to file are hex-encoded.
 Actual seeds must be decoded before generating hash.

-When writing pairs to file using Redis mass insertion format, you can use the following command to import your pairs to Redis:
+When writing pairs to file using Redis's mass insertion format, you can use the following command to import your pairs to Redis:

 `cat pairs.out | redis-cli --pipe`